ankon/xtrkcad/app/lib/Readme.md

 ## Upgrade Information ##

-**Note:** This version of XTrackCAD comes with the new cornu feature.
-In order to support this feature, the file format for layout files (.xtc) had to be extended.
+**Note:** This version of XTrackCAD comes with the several new features like backgroudn images or extensions to notes.
+In order to support this feature, an additional file format for layout files (.xtce) was added.
-Files from earlier versions of XTrackCAD can be read without problems.
+The old .xtc format is still supported for reading and writing.
+So files from earlier versions of XTrackCAD can be read without problems.
-Layouts that were saved from this version of the program cannot be read by older versions of XTrackCAD.
+Layouts that were saved in the new format cannot be read by older versions of XTrackCAD.

 # Building #